awsdocs/aws-php-developers-guide/doc_source/ses-verify.md

 + Remove an email address using [DeleteIdentity](https://docs.aws.amazon.com/aws-sdk-php/v3/api/api-email-2010-12-01.html#deleteidentity)\.
 + Remove an email domain using [DeleteIdentity](https://docs.aws.amazon.com/aws-sdk-php/v3/api/api-email-2010-12-01.html#deleteidentity)\.

-All the example code for the AWS SDK for PHP is available [here on GitHub](https://github.com/awsdocs/aws-doc-sdk-examples/tree/master/php/example_code)\.
+All the example code for the AWS SDK for PHP is available [here on GitHub](https://github.com/awsdocs/aws-doc-sdk-examples/tree/main/php/example_code)\.

 ## Credentials<a name="credentials"></a>

-Before running the example code, configure your AWS credentials, as described in [Setting Credentials](guide_credentials.md)\.
-Then import the AWS SDK for PHP, as described in [Basic Usage](getting-started_basic-usage.md)\.
+Before running the example code, configure your AWS credentials, as described in [Setting credentials](guide_credentials.md)\.
+Then import the AWS SDK for PHP, as described in [Basic usage](getting-started_basic-usage.md)\.

 For more information about using Amazon SES, see the [Amazon SES Developer Guide](https://docs.aws.amazon.com/ses/latest/DeveloperGuide/)\.

-## Verifying Email addresses<a name="verifying-email-addresses"></a>
+## Verify an email addresses<a name="verifying-email-addresses"></a>

 Amazon SES can send email only from verified email addresses or domains\.
 By verifying an email address, you demonstrate that you’re the owner of that address and want to allow Amazon SES to send email from that address\.